 Mining – monitoring corporate and government behaviour

-BenchMarks Foundation (BMF) is mandated by the churches to monitor multinational corporations in South Africa and the region to ensure they respect human rights and the environment.
+The BenchMarks Foundation (BMF) is mandated by the churches to monitor multinational corporations in South Africa and the region to ensure they respect human rights and the environment.
 They ensure that affected communities are heard, protected and considered by big companies.
-The Soweto Health and Mining study 'Waiting to Inhale' gained widespread media coverage, leading both companies and the government to take positive action.
+The Soweto Health and Mining study 'Waiting to Inhale' on the impacts of mining on communities, gained widespread media coverage, leading both companies and the government to take positive action.

 BMF has made important recent advances in pressuring mining companies to make their secretive environmental impact assessments, social and labour plans more widely available to the public.

-BMF and EJN are central partners in growing the Alternative Mining Indaba (AMI) – now with over 500 participants - as an alternative platform to the corporate mining indaba.
-This gives mining-affected communities a voice, and the corporate event is increasingly aware of its presence, and directly responds to themes raised at the AMI.
+BMF and EJN are central partners in growing the Alternative Mining Indaba (AMI) – a space for communities to seek dialogue with the mining sector.
+It now has over 500 participants and provides an alternative platform to the corporate mining indaba.
+This gives mining-affected communities a voice, and the mining sector now directly responds to themes raised at the AMI.

 EJN formally represents civil society and faith voices in spaces like Civil BRICS, SADC and the G20, and together with other partners they are working on integrating tax justice with the advocacy work around extractives and mining to counteract illicit financial flows and corporate tax evasion.